LyleScott/docker-nagios4/README.md

 # docker-nagios4

-This is a docker image that will give you a naked Ubuntu 14.04 image with Nagios4 (and apache2) installed.
+This docker image will give you an Ubuntu 14.04 image with Nagios4 (and apache2) installed.

 It allows you to configure how Apache and Nagios are installed using ENV variables.